maurobusso/maurobusso/README.md

 <img align="right" width="400px" height="200px" src="https://raw.githubusercontent.com/maurobusso/maurobusso/main/gZJnF8uBFF2cy-LgHRk0ZR86e3iVKtWMQdZJbatwhXo.webp" />

 My name is Mauro and I'm a self-taught frontend software developer from Italy, with a background in health care.
-I really love building new things and find way to solve problems.
-One thing that I find captivating is the fact that there is always something new to learn and improvements are constantly made in the tech industry which makes it and an extremely exciting time to be working in this sector.
+I really love building new things and finding way to solve problems.
+One thing that I find captivating in tech is the fact that there is always something new to learn and improvements are constantly made, which to me   makes it extremely exciting to be work in this sector.

 <br/>